PaperTriangle/Sonic-3-AIR-Mods/README.md

 **PLEASE NOTE:** The GitHub version of this mod comes with the related zone order code from **Useott's Original Zone Order** baked into the mod.

-## Underwater Hyper
+## Underwater Super/Hyper Palettes
-Adds an underwater palette for Hyper Sonic.
+Adds an underwater palette for Hyper Sonic, underwater palette options for Tails and Knuckles, and also has some options to make the flash less white to align with some of the ESU characters.

 ## Where's Robo
 Simple rawdata mod to replace the object layout of SSZ so the first Eggrobo badnik jetpacks in a little earlier to actually show up in the stage at the wider resolution of Sonic 3 AIR.